-EY refers to the global organization of member firms of EY Global Limited, each of which is a separate legal entity.
-EY Global Limited, a UK company limited by guarantee, does not provide services to clients.
-For more information about our organization, please visit www.ey.com.
+EY refers to the global organization and may refer to one or more of the member firms of Ernst & Young Global Limited, each of which is a separate legal entity.
+Ernst & Young Global Limited, a UK company limited by guarantee, does not provide services to clients.
+For more information about our organization, please visit ey.com.

-EY LLP is a client-serving member firm of EY Global Limited operating in the US.
+Ernst & Young LLP is a client-serving member firm of Ernst & Young Global Limited operating in the US.